 THE FINEST TRADITIONS OF MY CALLING

-Reformers want to transform the delivery of medical care using processes pioneered in high-risk industries like aviation, mining, and automobile manufacturing.
-They want hospitals to be run like factories maximized for efficiency and effectiveness.
+Therese dog-eared passages about how reformers want to transform the delivery of medical care using processes pioneered in high-risk industries like flying planes and assembling automobiles.
+They want hospitals to run like factories maximized for efficiency and effectiveness.
 Factories make things; people are formed through habits we learn together.
 Despite our efforts at automating care and billing electronically, medicine remains a set of skills you practice over years of training until they become habits which orient your life towards the care of ill people.

 Drawing upon personal stories, validated studies, and forgotten histories which support these habits, The Finest Traditions chronicles one physician’s experience in healthcare reform and takes readers inside pathology suites, academic mental centers, antiquated asylums, CrossFit boxes, and medical marijuana dispensaries.
 In these spaces, readers like Therese ultimately found hope for the renewal of medicine:

 “Out of medical school for just 12 years, Dr. Abraham M. Nussbaum has joined the ranks of physicians who write their memoirs even as they are paying off their student loans.
 These young people write to complain, to explain, to reflect, to crack jokes.
 A few feel destined for new and better careers in literature.
 None in recent memory has wielded a set of intellectual and writerly tools to such dazzling and instructive effect as Dr. Nussbaum . . .
 He writes beautifully, in a lucid prose as notable for its process as its conclusions: The reader can actually watch him think. . . . we will eagerly await the next volume in the set.” —Abigail Zuger, M.D., The New York Times